-Emerging markets (EMs) delivered positive returns overall in Q3, with the fund outperforming its benchmark.
-Country allocation was negative and stock selection was positive.
+Emerging markets (EM) delivered negative returns in Q3 2021, with the fund outperforming the index.
+Country allocation was negative and stock selection positive.